 There are three types of geothermal energy power plants as follows-

 Dry steam power plant

-In this power plant, steam is generated directly from the geothermal reservoir.
+In this power plant, steam generates directly from the geothermal reservoir.
 This steam is directly supplied to the turbine & rotates the turbine.
-The turbine is connected to a generator & produces electricity.
+The turbine is in connection with a generator & produces electricity.

 After rotating the turbine, the steam goes through the condenser.
 The condenser converts the steam into the water known as condensate.
 This condensate is injected back through the injection well into the earth.

 These types of hydrothermal reservoirs are very rare.

 There are locations where we can find geothermally heated water reservoirs at a high temperature of over 350 Fahrenheit.
 In such locations, flash steam power plants develop.